ipfs/boxo/ipld/car/README.md

 * `go-car`, in the root directory, only supports reading and writing CARv1 files.

 Most users should use v2, especially for new software, since the v2 API transparently supports both CAR formats.

-# **Unstable**

-This package will be refactored and thinned out soon.
-You can find an implementation that supports indexes and go-ipld-prime there at [`ipld/go-car`](github.com/ipld/go-car).

 ## Usage / Installation